quantrancse/epub-translator/README.md

 usage: epub-translator.py [-h] [-v] [-l dest_lang] [-d dict_path] epub_file_path

-A tool for translating epub files to different languages using the Google Translate API, with support for custom dictionaries.
+A tool for translating epub files to different languages using the Google Translate, with support for custom dictionaries.

 positional arguments:
   epub_file_path        path to the epub file